leandrosardi/blackops/README.md

 - The list of folders are not referencing to paths in your local computer, but paths into the node.

-- The ist of migrations folders will be processed ony by one, in the same order they are listed.
+- The list of migrations folders will be processed ony by one, in the same order they are listed.

 - The files into each folder will be processed one by one too, sorted by name.

 - Each `.sql` file, will be executed sentence by sentence.
 Each sentence must to finish whith a semicolon (`;`).

-## 11. Deploying
+## 10. Deploying

 The `saas deploy` is for updating source code, installing or updating libraries, and setup configuration files.